poob1/sitebutstolen/src/pages/articles/WhyRewriteYourSite.md

 ## Version 6

 The version you are looking at!
 I am very proud of it, as it uses an amazing tech stack consisting of Astro, UnoCSS and Vite.
 The styling makes me happy, [Catppuccin](//github.com/catppuccin) is very nice.
-I've said this with every iteration but I truly believe that Version 6 can be maintainable into the future, and should stop me from rewriting again. <sub>No promises, though.</sub>
+I've said this with every iteration but I truly believe that Version 6 can be maintainable into the future, and should stop me from rewriting again. <sub>No promises, though.</sub> Here is the [first commit](//site-3rajshmt5-beefers.vercel.app/) and the [latest commit](//site-git-v6-beefers.vercel.app/).

 ## TODO